tohkm22-del/Stellar-Systems---A-New-Beginning/README.md

 CC-BY-NC-ND

 ### ISSUES
-Im not sure if Stellar Systems conflicts with mods like KSS2, Promised Worlds or Kcalbeloh, if it does conflict please tell me here [Discord](https://discord.gg/ut3c2edz)
+I'm not sure if Stellar Systems conflicts with mods like KSS2, Promised Worlds, or Kcalbeloh.
+If it does conflict, please tell me here on [Discord](https://discord.gg/ut3c2edz)
 If there are any other issue report them to me, thank you!

 ### INSTALLATION
 Download and unzip the Stellar Systems, put Stellar Systems into your GameData.